-Please note that because the Integrated Primary Care track positions are supported by a grant from the HRSA, applicants must be a citizen, national, or permanent resident of the United States.
+Please note that because the Integrated Primary Care track positions are supported by a grant from the US Health Resources and Services Administration, applicants must be a citizen, national, or permanent resident of the United States.
 Individuals on temporary or student visas are not eligible for these HRSA-supported positions.
-We will accept applications from international trainees for the other four tracks, however.
+We are happy to accept applications from international trainees for the other four tracks, however.

 Psychology Residents will spend three days per week in their major rotation (i.e, one of the five tracks listed above) and one day per week in a minor rotation.
-The fifth day will be spent attending our didactics program and participating in research.
+The fifth day will be spent attending our didactics program, providing clinical supervision to psychiatry residents, and participating in research.
 As part of an academic medical center, we have access to many faculty members conducting clinical research and will help you connect with a researcher doing work of interest to you.

-Our Psychology Residents receive an annual stipend of \$31,000.
+Our Psychology Residents receive an annual stipend of \$31,470.
 We adhere to APPIC requirements and participate in the APPIC Internship Matching Program.
 We therefore ask that you complete the APPI Internship application, obtain an Applicant Agreement Package from the National Matching Services, and register for the Matching Program.